guilhermepo2/blog/_posts/2018-12-01-what-if-everyone-handles-their-persistence.markdown

 Needles to say steps 3 and 4 are **very** prone to error.
 If I mistaken something along the way the new incrementer can break, players will be upset and it will be bad.
 Also, if I want to add an incrementer when the game is already on production, I have to write code to migrate the save state from one way to another (i.e. recognize there is no "NewIncrementer" saved and that is because of the new version, so I have to initialize it on the save file with a 0).

-In other words, to keep working with this way, I would also have to work with a `MigrateSave()` function, which at the moment looks like this:
+In other words, to keep working this way, I would also have to work with a `MigrateSave()` function, which at the moment looks like this:

 ```
 void MigrateSave() {